ENCCS/julia-for-hpc/content/motivation.rst

-Julia is highly `composable <https://en.wikipedia.org/wiki/Composability>`__, which means that by writing generic code, components (packages) that have been developed independently can simply be used together and the result is exactly what you would have hoped for.
+Julia is highly `composable <https://en.wikipedia.org/wiki/Composability>`__, which means that by writing generic code, components (packages) that have been developed independently can simply be used together and the result is exactly what you would have dreamed about.

 A well known example is the interplay between `DifferentialEquations.jl <https://diffeq.sciml.ai/stable/>`__,  a package for